syncfusion-content/extension-docs/Extension/Blazor-Extension/Visual-Studio/code-generator.md

 Syncfusion® provides a Code Generator component for the Blazor platform, allowing you to quickly insert component code into the desired location within a Razor file.
 The Syncfusion® extension automatically adds the necessary Syncfusion® components along with the required namespaces, styles, and NuGet references.
 The Code Generator is a simple wizard that interacts with data models and integrates Syncfusion® components with the required features into your application.

-The steps below will assist you to add the Syncfusion® components code in your Blazor application through **Visual Studio 2022**:
+The steps below will assist you to add the Syncfusion® components code in your Blazor application through **Visual Studio 2022 or 2026**:

 N> Before using the Syncfusion® Blazor Code Generator, check whether the Syncfusion® Blazor Extension is installed or not in Visual Studio Extension Manager by clicking on the Extensions -> Manage Extensions -> Installed.
 If this extension not installed, install the extension by follow the steps from the [download and installation](download-and-installation) help topic.

-1. Open your existing Blazor application or create a new Blazor application in the Visual Studio 2022 or Visual Studio 2022.
+1. Open your existing Blazor application or create a new Blazor application in the Visual Studio 2022 or Visual Studio 2026.

 2. To open the Syncfusion® Blazor Code Generator Wizard, select one of the options below in the Razor file, and then add Syncfusion® components: